abinit/abinit/doc/mkdocs-tutorials/udet.md

 the electrons dn.
 Then U is the second derivative of the energy with respect to the occupation U=d^2E/ d^2n.
 The first method fixed the occupation by cutting the hopping terms of localized orbitals.
 Later propositions constrained the occupation through Lagrange multipliers [3,5].
-The lagrange multiplier \alpha corresponds to a local potential that has to be applied to augment or decrease the occupation by +/-1 electron.
+The Lagrange multiplier \alpha corresponds to a local potential that has to be applied to augment or decrease the occupation by +/-1 electron.
 Note that the occupation need not to vary by 1 electron, but the occupation shift can be infinitesimal.

-It is recommanded to read the following papers to understand the basic concepts of the linear response calculations to calculate U:
+It is recommended to read the following papers to understand the basic concepts of the linear response calculations to calculate U:

 [1] "A LDA+U study of selected iron compounds ", M. Cococcioni, Ph.D. thesis,